Florgol/JUnit-feature-exploration/README.md

-As part of my studies at the BHT Berlin I am exploring JUnit-testing.
+As part of my studies at the BHT Berlin I am exploring the features of JUnit and Mockito.